Computer Science

 • MET CS 401: Introduction to Web Application Development

-Undergraduate Prerequisites: (METCS231 OR METCS232) or instructor's consent - This course focuses on building core competencies in web design and development.
-It begins with a complete immersion into HTML essentially XHTML and Dynamic HTML (DHTML).
-Students are exposed to Cascading Style Sheets (CSS), as well as Dynamic CSS.
-The fundamentals of JavaScript language including object-oriented JavaScript is covered comprehensively.
-AJAX with XML and JSON are covered, as they are the primary means to transfer data from client and server.
-Prereq: METCS231 OR METCS232 or instructor's consent.
+Prerequisites: METCS232 or instructor's consent - Build core competencies in web design and development.
+You will begin with a complete immersion into HTML, essentially XHTML and Dynamic HTML (DHTML).
+Then you will be exposed to Cascading Style Sheets (CSS) and Dynamic CSS.
+The fundamentals of the JavaScript language, including object-oriented JavaScript, will be covered comprehensively, as will AJAX with XML and JSON, which are the primary means of transferring data between the client and the server.

 • MET CS 432: Introduction to IT Project Management